benjkent/Hacking-with-Swift-UIkit/README.md

 * It uses UIkit with storyboards

 ## Purpose
-* Display a list of photos by name.
+* Display a list of elements by file name from a file.
-* When a user selects an item a new screen presents the photo.
+* When a user selects an item a new screen diplays the photo.
-* User can touch selected photo to view hide navigation bar.
+* User can touch selected photo to view hide the navigation bar.
 * Use Navigation to return to the main list of data.
 * Add application context to the Navigation bar.